emtneutrino/races/README.md

 Selecting a waypoint on the map is done by clicking on an existing blip.
 This will turn the blip red.
 The corresponding checkpoint in the world will also turn red.
 Selecting a waypoint in the world is done by 'clicking' on an existing checkpoint.
 This will turn the checkpoint red.
 The corresponding blip on the map will also turn red.

 Adding a waypoint is done by clicking on an empty spot on the waypoint map or by 'clicking' on an empty spot in the world.
 Waypoints will always be added as the last waypoint.
 You cannot make an added waypoint come before an existing waypoint.
 The first added waypoint will be a yellow checkered flag blip/checkpoint.
 Subsequent added waypoints will be a white checkered flag blip/checkpoint.
 Adding a waypoint will add a blip on the map and a corresponding checkpoint in the world.
-Placement of a waypoint in the world is finer grained than adding a waypoint on the waypoint map.
+Placement of a waypoint in the world is unrestricted, while placement of a waypoint on the waypoint map is restricted to paths or roads.
 You can place waypoints in the world where you can't in the waypoint map.

 You can move an existing blip on the map by selecting it, then clicking an empty spot where you want to move it.
 This will also move the corresponding checkpoint in the world.
 You can move a checkpoint in the world by selecting it, then 'clicking' on an empty spot where you want to move it.
 This will also move the corresponding blip on the map.